Atrocities in the Congo Free State: Wars and rebellions

 Aside from rubber collection, violence in the Free State chiefly occurred in connection with wars and rebellions.
-Native states, notably Msiri's Yeke Kingdom, the Zande Federation, and Swahili-speaking territory in the eastern Congo under Tippu Tip, refused to recognise colonial authority and were defeated by the Force Publique with great brutality, during the Congo–Arab War.
+Native states, notably Msiri's Yeke Kingdom, the Zande Federation, and Swahili-speaking territory in the eastern Congo under slave trader Tippu Tip, refused to recognise colonial authority and were defeated by the Force Publique with great brutality, during the Congo–Arab War.
 In 1895, a military mutiny broke out among the Batetela in Kasai, leading to a four-year insurgency.
 The conflict was particularly brutal and caused a great number of casualties.

 Famine

 The presence of rubber companies such as ABIR exacerbated the effect of natural disasters such as famine and disease.
 ABIR's tax collection system forced men out from the villages to collect rubber which meant that there was no labour available to clear new fields for planting.
 This in turn meant that the women had to continue to plant worn-out fields resulting in lower yields, a problem aggravated by company sentries stealing crops and farm animals.
 The post at Bonginda experienced a famine in 1899 and in 1900 missionaries recorded a "terrible famine" across ABIR's concession.